 While the other steps in the process are definitely important, this is the area which requires serious attention.
 Contract lifecycle management best practices include automating the creation of enterprise-compliant contracts as quickly as possible.

 Templafy can provide employees with access to consistent, up-to-date, on-brand and legally compliant contracts and templates for contracts.
-Additionally, Templafy’s Library and Builder features can give access to centrally managed text snippets to make it easier and quicker to create contracts that are consistent and follow the latest company standards.
+Additionally, Templafy’s Library and document automation features can give access to centrally managed text snippets to make it easier and quicker to create contracts that are consistent and follow the latest company standards.